MOUNT VERNON Invitational and NIETOC TOC Qualifier

 - are you incorporating your stats/facts or relying on them?

-- Facts/stats should enhance your argument, not be the center of it.
+- facts/stats should enhance your argument, not be the center of it.

-- Are you brining in something new/unique or are you just repeating previous points?
+- are you brining in something new/unique or are you just repeating previous points?

-- Is your speech well researched?
+- is your speech well researched?

 Rebuttals